malikalrizky/Stage-2-Devops/Day 2 - Manage Server and Backend/Day 2 - Manage Server and Backend.md

 ### Setup SSL using CertBot and CloudFlare API Token

+SSL (Secure Socket Layer) is a technology for keeping an internet connection secure and safeguarding any sensitive data that is being sent between two systems, preventing criminals from reading and modifying any information transferred, including potential personal details.

+CertBot is something like a plugin that automatically create SSL certificate for web server.

-Open cloudflare and copy the API Key into a new file
+`Open cloudflare and copy the API Key into a new file`

 ![](/media/certbot/Screenshot%20(105).png)